Lee Bounds for Attrition

 Manski, C. F. (1990).
 Nonparametric Bounds on Treatment Effects.

-Manski introduced the partial identification approach to treatment effects, showing that even without strong assumptions, one can bound causal effects using the observed data.
-His worst-case bounds framework laid the theoretical foundation for Lee's sharper bounds under the monotonicity assumption.
+Manski introduces the partial identification approach to treatment effects, showing that even without strong assumptions, one can bound causal effects using the observed data.
+His worst-case bounds framework lays the theoretical foundation for Lee's sharper bounds under the monotonicity assumption.

 Manski, C. F. (2003).
 Partial Identification of Probability Distributions.

-Manski's monograph provided a comprehensive treatment of partial identification, showing how to derive informative bounds on parameters of interest when point identification is not possible.
-This book formalized and extended his earlier work on bounding treatment effects and is the definitive reference for the theoretical framework underlying Lee bounds.
+Manski's monograph provides a comprehensive treatment of partial identification, showing how to derive informative bounds on parameters of interest when point identification is not possible.
+This book formalizes and extends his earlier work on bounding treatment effects and is the standard reference for the theoretical framework underlying Lee bounds.

 Angrist, J., Bettinger, E., & Kremer, M. (2006).
 Long-Term Educational Consequences of Secondary School Vouchers: Evidence from Administrative Records in Colombia.